xlqian/artemis/artemis/readme.md

     - If you don't want to call `cities`, add `--skip_cities`
     - If the data has already been binarized, add `--skip_bina`
     - If you want to show prints, you can also add this argument `-s`
-    - Of course, every pytest invocation arguments can also be used on this command
+    - Of course, every pytest invocation arguments can also be used on this command.
+      *Ex: if you want to run a specific test (or a tests class for a coverage)*`-k <tests_to_run>`